SDS TESTING OPERATIONS:

 Placement Testing Accommodations:

-Please note: UMBC SDS test scheduling requests must be submitted with two business days advance notice online through Accommodate!
+Please note: UMBC SDS test scheduling requests must be submitted with two business days advance notice online through the student portal Accommodate!

-Two business day advance scheduling ensures testing space/seat availability and allows time for SDS to receive the quizzes/tests from the instructors.
+Two business day advance scheduling ensures testing space/seat availability and allows time for SDS to receive the quizzes/tests from the instructors and ensure they are in accessible formats.

 If your exam is on: Please schedule your exam by the prior: